Why it matters

 Perception, mapping, detection, and safer motion decisions, cleaner autonomy loops when the robot needs environmental context, and higher-quality data for navigation, manipulation, or monitoring.

-IMU appears across 32 tracked robots, concentrated in Humanoid, Commercial, and Research.
+IMU appears across 39 tracked robots, concentrated in Humanoid, Research, and Commercial.
 Use this page to understand why the signal matters, who relies on it most, and which live profiles deserve the first comparison click.

 Tracked robots